CMB-S4/s4mapbasedsims/202308_panexp_spt3g/README.md

 * Evaluation is executed at 2 times the requested output Nside, unless the requested output Nside is already the maximum available.
 For example if we request output at Nside 2048, `d10` is executed at 4096, if we request Nside 8192, `d10` is also executed at 8192.
 * The maximum Ell is set to 2.5 times the lowest between the modeling and the output Nside, to avoid artifacts in the Spherical Harmonics transforms.
 Harmonics transforms are executed with [`hp.map2alm_lsq`](https://healpy.readthedocs.io/en/latest/generated/healpy.sphtfunc.map2alm_lsq.html) with 10 maximum iterations and 1e-7 target accuracy.

-See [this comment for a dump from the log files of the Nside and ellMax of each run](TODO), ellmax is also saved in the FITS headers.

 ## Known issues

 * Websky Radio galaxies have a few sources which have fluxes which are much brigther than in Planck maps, this is due to having a statistical realization without a cut.
 These sources will need masking, we plan to provide a suitable mask as part of the release.
 See [the relevant issue](https://github.com/CMB-S4/s4mapbasedsims/issues/23)